Selective Schools Guide

 Results.

-Results for the 2024 Selective Test for 2025 entry expected to be released around late-August 2024.
+Results for the 2025 Selective Test for 2026 entry expected to be released around late-July 2025.
 If an offer is given, clear instructions will be provided on how to accept or decline.
 Generally, there is a two week period to accept results online, however, some cases (e.g. receiving results by phone) may require a faster acceptance time.
 If the position is not accepted in time, the non-response is registered as a declination of the offer.

 What is a Reserve List.